tflanagan/quickbase.dev/source/index.html.md

 ```

 <a href='https://help.quickbase.com/api-guide/get_db_info.html' target='_blank'>Quick Base Documentation</a>

+Use API_GetDBInfo to get metadata information, such as the last time the table was modified.
+For example, you might use this function to find out if the table has changed since you last used it, or to find out if a new record has been added to the table.
+You can invoke this call on either an application-level dbid or a table-level dbid.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------